SaaS Marketing

 6. Retention

+Companies should be laser-focused on retention: revenue retention as well as user retention.
 Revenue retention shows expansion or contraction of the business.
 User retention is an early indicator of the user’s health and engagement with the product.
 For freemium users, it indicates the likelihood of upgrading to paid plans.
-For paid users, it indicates possible churn or expansion.”
+For paid users, it indicates possible churn or expansion.

-Holly Chen, Global Head of Digital Marketing @ Slack
+Holly Chen Global Head of Digital Marketing @ Slack

 Customer retention metrics are usually something we tarnish with the customer churn brush.